1. Home

 Plain text: Supported

-DNS: Reverse DNS entries checked against sending systems.
-Where a reverse DNS check fails email will not be accepted.
-Please register your DNS entry with dnsteam@nhs.net
+DNS: Reverse DNS entries are checked against sending systems.
+Where a reverse DNS check fails, email will not be accepted.
+A PTR (Pointer) record will be required to perform the reverse DNS lookup of the sending IP and associated domain.
+Please register your DNS entry (sending IP and associated domain) with the dnsteam@nhs.net.

 HSCN Organisation use Static IP addresses for MTA configuration